flink-extended/ai-flow/docs/content/architecture/overview.md

 2. Project: It provides project meta-information services, including project name, project description and other information.
    Users can organize the machine learning workflow of different projects based on it.
-3. Workflow&Jobs: It provides workflows and jobs meta-information services, including workflow description, job description and other information.
+3. Workflow: It provides workflows meta-information services.
-   Users can view the submitted workflow's meta-information, and the job's meta-information according to it.
+   Users can view the submitted workflow's meta-information according to it.
-4. Model Center: It provides Models meta-information services.
+4. Model: It provides Models meta-information services.
    It contains the description information of the model and the version information of the model.
-5. Metric: It provides metric meta-information services, such as model version evaluate metric, etc.
+5. Metric: It provides metric meta-information services, such as model version evaluate metric.
-6. Artifacts: It provides artifacts meta-information services such as configuration files, jar packages etc.
+6. Artifact: It provides artifacts meta-information services such as configuration files, jar packages etc.

 ### Scheduling Service